exyi/diplomka/diplomka/text/3-analysis-1-filter.md

 <!-- TODO jirkův filtr popis: -->

 0. Selection of all nucleic acid crystal structures with resolution of 3.5 Å or better
-1. Grouping of sequentially redundant clusters.
+1. Clustering of sequentially redundant structures.
     * Sequences with more than 90% similarity are considered redundant.
-    * Sequences are considered non-redundant, if one is part of a protein complex and the other is not.
+    * However, sequences are considered non-redundant, if one is part of a protein complex and the other is not.
 2. Selection of the highest quality chain from each cluster of redundancy
-    * The score is similar to “BGSU RNA score” (Roll et al., 2016 TODO), a weighted sum of resolution, Rfree, clashscore, per-residue value of RSCC, and a fraction of unobserved residues.
+    * The score is similar to [“BGSU RNA score”](https://doi.org/10.1093/nar/gkw453), a weighted sum of resolution, Rfree, clashscore, per-residue value of RSCC, and a fraction of unobserved residues.
 3. Selection of residues with sufficiently high quality, defined as:
     * All atoms must have RSCC (real-space correlation coefficient) ≥ 0.7, and backbone atoms must have harmonic of RSCC ≥ 0.8
-    * MolProbity criteria (Williams et al., 2018 TODO) are satisfied: no steric clashes ≥ 0.5 Å, and no sugar-pucker outliers are allowed.
+    * [MolProbity criteria](https://doi.org/10.1002/pro.3330) are satisfied: no steric clashes ≥ 0.5 Å, and no sugar-pucker outliers are allowed.
-    * The nucleotide conforms to one of NtCs (sugar-phosphate backbone conformations, TODO cite) with confal (TODO cite?) ≥ 60% and RMSD ≤ 0.5 Å.
+    * The nucleotide conforms to one of NtCs ([sugar-phosphate backbone conformations](https://doi.org/10.1093/nar/gkaa383)) with confal score (TODO cite?) ≥ 60% and RMSD ≤ 0.5 Å.

 The list of residues and detailed description (from TODO cite) is included as an attachment.